 Rawan AlHeresh, MScOT, PhD, OTR/L

-Dr. AlHeresh earned a number of degrees worldwide including a bachelor of science in occupational therapy from Jordan (University of Jordan, Amman), and a Masters of Science in occupational therapy in the United Kingdom (Brunel University, West London).
-In 2011, Dr. AlHeresh moved to the United States and earned her PhD in Rehabilitation Sciences from Boston University in 2015.
-Dr. AlHeresh then completed a two position-postdoctoral fellowship through the Health and Disability Research Institute at Boston University’s School of Public Health, and as a visiting scientist at the Tufts University's occupational therapy department where she received training on the science of measuring patient-reported outcomes (PRO's).
+Rawan AlHeresh, MScOT, OTR/L, PhD, earned a number of degrees worldwide including a Bachelor of Science in Occupational Therapy from University of Jordan, Amman, and a Master of Science in Occupational Therapy from Brunel University, West London.
+In 2011, Dr. AlHeresh moved to the United States to complete her PhD in Rehabilitation Sciences from Boston University in 2015.
+Dr. AlHeresh completed a two position-postdoctoral fellowship through the Health and Disability Research Institute at Boston University’s School of Public Health, and as a visiting scientist at the Tufts University's occupational therapy department where she received training on modern methods of assessments of rehabilitation outcomes.

-Dr. AlHeresh is the founder and Director of the "Toward an All-Inclusive Jordan" Initiative, which serves as a platform for education, clinical training, and advocacy for the rights of people with disabilities using Community-Based Rehabilitation (CBR) as a service delivery model.
+Dr. AlHeresh is an expert in cross-cultural validation of Patient-Reported Outcomes, especially measuring function and participation among children and mental health globally.
+Dr. AlHeresh is the founder and Director of the "Toward an All-Inclusive Jordan" Initiative, an academic-community partnership model serving as a platform for education, clinical training, and advocacy for the rights of people with disabilities using Community-Based Rehabilitation (CBR) in the Middle-East.

-Dr. AlHeresh has been named as the 2019 Thomas S. Durant Fellowship of refugee medicine, a prestigious award granted from the Massachusetts General Hospital department of global health through sponsoring health care professionals to serve refugee populations and victims of complex humanitarian disasters.
+Dr. AlHeresh has been named as the 2019-2021 Thomas S. Durant Fellow of refugee medicine, a prestigious award granted from the Massachusetts General Hospital department of global health to healthcare professionals serve-ing refugee populations and victims of complex humanitarian disasters.
 Dr. AlHeresh received this award in recognition of her work with Palestinian Refugees in Jordan.

 Occupational and Social Justice among refugees